Transgender rights in the United States: Drag shows

 On March 2, 2023, Tennessee governor Bill Lee signed the Adult Entertainment Act, which prohibits drag performances for children.
 This bill sparked outrage from the LGBT community.
 On June 3, 2023, a federal judge ruled that the law is unconstitutional.
 On July 18, 2024, a three judge panel on the Sixth Circuit reinstated the law by ruling that the plaintiffs had lacked the standing to sue.
 The ruling did not address whether the law was constitutional.

 The states of Florida, Montana, and Texas have also passed laws banning public drag performances.
 However, all three of these drag show bans were blocked by courts from taking effect.
+In November 2025, the U.S. Court of Appeals for the Fifth Circuit reversed the lower court's ban of the Texas law (S.B.
+12) which regulates sexually oriented performances on public property and in the presence of minors.